infinum/Android-Prince-of-Versions/README.md

 ### Default parser and JSON file

-If you use default parsers, version in your application and the JSON file has to follow [Semantic Versioning](http://semver.org/).
-JSON file has to look like this:
+If you use default parsers, version in your application and in the JSON configuration has to follow [Semantic Versioning](http://semver.org/).
+JSON configuration should follow a structure from bellow:

 ```json
 {